Disney Magic: Itineraries

-With livery and design evocative of the RMS Queen Mary, Disney Magic set sail on her maiden voyage on July 30, 1998, out of Port Canaveral.
-The ship's initial cruises were to Nassau, Bahamas with a stop at Castaway Cay over three to four nights.
+With livery and design evocative of the RMS Queen Mary, Disney Magic set sail on her maiden voyage on July 30, 1998, out of her home port, Port Canaveral in Florida.
+The ship's initial cruises were to Nassau, Bahamas with a stop at Disney Cruise Line's Castaway Cay over three to four nights.

-Originally, from 2000, Disney Magic had been undertaking weekly cruises to Castaway Cay and Caribbean islands out of its home port in Port Canaveral, Florida.
+Originally, from 2000, Disney Magic had been undertaking weekly cruises to Castaway Cay and the Caribbean islands out of Port Canaveral.

-In June 2005, Disney Magic was dispatched to the West Coast as part of Disneyland's 50th Anniversary celebrations and as a test for California expansion.
+In May 2005, Disney Magic was dispatched to the West Coast as part of Disneyland's 50th Anniversary celebrations and as a test for California expansion.
 The transfer cruise sold out quicker than expected.
 Bookings from first time Disney cruisers were up for these cruises by at least 60%.

 In May 2007, Disney Magic started her inaugural Mediterranean cruises out of Barcelona, Spain.
 At the end of the summer, she returned to her home port of Port Canaveral.
 In the summer of 2008, Disney Magic was moved to Los Angeles once again.
 The ship returned to Barcelona in 2010 for another summer of Mediterranean cruises, as well as several northern European cruises before again returning to Port Canaveral in September.

 In May 2012, Disney Magic was relocated to New York City, where she sailed 8-night cruises to the Bahamas, New England, and Canada.
 In September, she was relocated to Galveston, Texas for the remainder of the year and offered 4-night Caribbean cruises, 6, 7, and 8-night Western Caribbean cruises, and 8-night Bahamian cruises.
-In June 2013, Disney Magic was re-positioned to Barcelona, Spain for the summer.
+In June 2013, Disney Magic was re-positioned to Barcelona for the summer.